The Bonfire Build

 Once you have these three ingredients assembled, in the same place, at the same time you can begin!

 This is not as easy as it may seem.
-The Head Bonfire Builder will have to use their years of experience to assess the amount of material you have, against the square meterage of area available, against the desired height of the bonfire.
+The Head Bonfire Builder will have to use his many years of experience to assess the amount of material you have, against the square meterage of area available, against the desired height of the bonfire.
 Only once this assessment has been completed are you able to accurately mark out the footings of your bonfire and start building it up, layer by layer.

 Don’t forget the Golden Rule of all Bonfire Builders – HAVE FUN!!!